Daily Case Counts

 •Orange means there is there is accelerated community spread and on average, there are 10 to 25 cases per 100,000 population per day

-•Red means there rate of cases is at a tipping point for uncontrolled community spread and that on average, there are greater than 25 cases per 100,000 population per day.
+•Red means there rate of cases is at a tipping point for uncontrolled community spread and that on average, there are greater than 25 cases per 100,000 per day.

 Debido a la Ley de Portabilidad y Responsabilidad del Seguro Médico (HIPAA), cuando anunciemos nuevos casos, no podemos identificar dónde viven las personas que dan positivo para COVID-19.
 Sin embargo, como hemos visto más casos, podemos proporcionar datos agregados sobre casos mientras seguimos protegiendo la privacidad de las personas.
 Vea a continuación para obtener más información sobre nuestros primeros 296 casos en el Condado de Monroe.